mackieks/Shinobi-Scaler/README.md

 ## Assembly
 I've provided an [iBOM](https://github.com/oratek-ch/InteractiveBOM) file to make assembly easier.
 The online iBOM viewer is down, so you'll have to download the [local version of iBOM](https://github.com/oratek-ch/InteractiveBOM/blob/master/Release/V1_6.zip).

+As mentioned previously, you can harvest the TV5725 and SDRAM from a GBS-8200 if you'd like.
+Please note that previous advice to harvest the 0603 ferrite beads from the GBS-8200 is outdated.
+Use 220Ω @ 100MHz 0402 ferrite beads as called out in the BOM.
 <img src='images/gbs8200_top_noconn.png' width='500'>

 **Note:** There is an 0805 zero-ohm resistor (R19) in series with the output of the onboard 3.3V regulator.
 If you intend to power Shinobi from an external 3.3V supply, you can omit this resistor to avoid backfeeding the onboard 3.3V regulator.
 If you choose to remove the zero-ohm and/or U7 (TPS621351), the board will need to be powered with an external 3.3V supply during programming.